DamjanS12/Andriod-Final-Project-Car-Help-Assistance-App-/README.md

 # Car Help Assistance

+To make the project to work, You will need to add google map api and integrate your firebase with the project!!!

 Introduction

 Imagine you are driving on the highway, and your car suddenly breaks down or you are end up with fuel.
 You're miles away from the nearest town and you have no help service.
 What do you do?